Erkesto/practice/Notes/code_review_tips.md

 This project aims to provide some solid tips for how to review the code that you and your team write.
 All examples are written in JavaScript, but the advice should be applicable to any project of any language.
-This is by no means an exhaustive list, but hopefully this will help you catch as many bugs as possible long before users ever see your feature.
+This is by no means an exhaustive list, but hopefully, this will help you catch as many bugs as possible long before users ever see your feature.

 ## Why Review Code?